Stakes (miniseries)

-Stakes is an American animated television miniseries comprising eight episodes from the television show Adventure Time, created by Pendleton Ward.
+Adventure Time: Stakes, also known simply as "Stakes", is an American animated television miniseries comprising eight episodes from the television show Adventure Time, created by Pendleton Ward.
 It aired as part of the show's seventh season from November 16, 2015 to November 19, 2015 on Cartoon Network.
 Adventure Time follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape, grow and shrink at will.
 In this limited event series, Princess Bubblegum (voiced by Hynden Walch) removes the vampiric essence from Marceline the Vampire Queen (voiced by Olivia Olson), which unleashes five recently resurrected vampires into The Land of Ooo.
 Marceline, Bubblegum, Finn, Jake, and Peppermint Butler (voiced by Steve Little) are forced to deal with the fallout.

 The miniseries' story was developed by series creator Pendleton Ward, showrunner Adam Muto, head writer Kent Osborne, and staff writer Jack Pendarvis.
 The eight episodes were storyboarded by Ako Castuera, Jesse Moynihan, Muto, Hanna K. Nyström, Herpich, Steve Wolfhard, Seo Kim, Somvilay Xayaphone, Lyle Partridge, and Luke Pearson.
 Andres Salaff, Elizabeth Ito, and Muto handled supervising direction, and Sandra Lee served as art director.
 Former Adventure Time storyboard artist Rebecca Sugar returned briefly to the show to voice Marceline's mother and to contribute a song entitled "Everything Stays".

 Stakes was a ratings success, and was met with mostly positive reviews, with Sugar's song in particular being met with critical applause.
 Conversely, a few commentators felt that the miniseries did not meet expectations.
 For his work on the Stakes finale, Herpich won a Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 68th Primetime Creative Arts Emmy Awards in 2016.
 Stakes was released on DVD on January 19, 2016.